 Toni Morrison was born in 1931 in Lorain, Ohio.
 She was an avid reader, and her favorite authors included Jane Austen and Leo Tolstoy.
 Morrison attended Howard University and wrote her first novel, The Bluest Eye, while teaching there and raising two children.
 She went on to become the author of several critically acclaimed novels, including Sula, Song of Solomon, Jazz, and Home.
 In 1988, she won the Pulitzer Prize and the American Book Award for Beloved, and in 2006, The New York Times Book Review named Beloved the best American novel published in the previous twenty-five years.
 In 1993, Morrison won the Nobel Prize for Literature.
-Her new novel, God Help the Child, will be out in April of 2015.
+Her most recent novel, God Help the Child, was published in April of 2015.

 The embrace of history and fiction is what I was concerned with—or rather, the effort to disentangle the grip of history, while remaining in its palm, so to speak.”